-The Office of Advising, Records and Registration Services issues transcripts upon written authorization by the student.
+The Office of Advising, Records, and Registration Services issues transcripts upon written authorization by the student.
 The College does not copy or release transcripts furnished to the College by other institutions.
 Each transcript issued is a complete and accurate copy of a student's academic record to date.
-It includes all work completed at Ringling College, as well as all credit transferred from other colleges and universities.
+It includes all work completed at Ringling College of Art and Design, as well as all credit transferred from other colleges and universities.
 President's List, Academic Probation, Academic Dismissal, Withdrawal Dates, Suspension Dates, and Expulsion are noted on the transcript, if applicable.
-Unofficial transcripts are available online via SelfService.
-Transcript fees are listed on the Advising, Records & Registration website.
-The Office of Advising, Records and Registration Services will not release transcripts to students who owe the College money or have defaulted on educational loans.
+Unofficial transcripts are available online through the Ringling College campus portal via Self Service.
+Official transcripts can be ordered through National Student Clearinghouse's Transcript Ordering Center.
+The Office of Advising, Records, and Registration Services will not release transcripts to students who owe the College money or have defaulted on educational loans.

-Experiential & Off-Campus Study Opportunities
+Experiential & Off- Campus Study Opportunities